Vatrano scores overtime goal, Panthers over Blackhawks 5-4

 The 32-year-old Bobrovsky, who is in the second year of a seven-year, $70 million contract, was deemed “unfit to play” during most of training camp.
 He had a .900 save percentage last season, the second-worst of his career.

+“Obviously, four goals, not what you want, but I felt good in there,” Bobrovsky said.
+“The boys stepped up and they score five goals, and the most important again it’s two points for us and we will move on.”

 Dominik Kubalik scored his first two goals of the year for Chicago, which has dropped its first four games of the pandemic-shortened season.
 Patrick Kane also scored, and Phillipp Kurashev posted his first NHL goal.

-Kevin Lankinen stopped 23 shots in his first NHL start.
+“I felt ready, confident.
+I’ve been preparing for this for a long time,” Lankinen said.
+“Was I happy with the outcome?
+Obviously not.
+I felt ready, felt good out there.
+There’s a lot to build on.”

-Kurashev’s shot from the high slot gave the Blackhawks a 4-3 lead with 13:54 left, their first lead of the season.
+Kurashev’s shot from the high slot gave the Blackhawks their first lead of the season at 4-3 with 13:54 left.
 Hornqvist tied it at 4 with his second power-play goal.

+The Blackhawks have surrendered 20 goals in their four losses, but managed to earn their first point of the season.

+“In the last two periods we played a little better.
+Still lots of work to do,” coach Jeremy Colliton said.
+“We competed hard and battled back.
+Would love to see us get rewarded with two points.
+The focus remains on getting better.”

 THE STREAK CONTINUES